nevim1/protab-factorio-mods/ideas-to-do.md

 	casino

 TODO
-	- add a key shortcut for resourceOutputGenerator
+	- make bfs route from each pumpjack
 	-